redhat-openstack/website/source/uncategorized/rdo-test-day-october-2013.html.md

 We plan to hold a RDO Havana test day on October 29th and 30th, 2013.
 This will be coordinated through the #rdo channel on Freenode, and through this wiki and RDO forums.

 Results from the testing will continue to update the [TestedSetups](TestedSetups) page.
+Join the #rdo channel on the freenode.net IRC network for the live event.

 ## Who's Available